>

 The Journey to Rebuild Self-Worth

-The first step is acknowledging what you’ve been through, it’s okay to admit that the relationship hurt you deeply.
+The first step is acknowledging what you’ve been through.
+It’s okay to admit that the relationship hurt you deeply.
 Recognize that the narcissist’s behavior was about their issues and not about your worth.
-This is an important distinction that helps separate their actions from your value.
+This is a crucial distinction that helps separate their actions from your value.

-Seek out friends, family, or support groups, like Circles, who understand what you’ve been through and can offer genuine support.
-Positive, supportive relationships are crucial in rebuilding your self-worth.
-These people can help remind you of your strengths and value when you’re struggling to see it yourself.
+Surround yourself with friends, family, or support groups like Circles, where others understand what you’ve been through.
+Positive relationships are essential to rebuilding your self-worth.
+These supportive connections can help reinforce your strengths and value when you’re struggling to see them yourself.

-Take time to do things that make you feel good about yourself.
-This could be anything from engaging in hobbies, exercising, meditating, or simply taking a relaxing bath.
-Self-care is about nurturing yourself and reinforcing the idea that you deserve care and kindness.
+Prioritize activities that bring you joy and fulfillment.
+Whether it’s engaging in hobbies, exercising, meditating, or simply taking a relaxing bath, self-care is about nurturing yourself and reinforcing the idea that you deserve care and kindness.

-A client I have been working with had been in a long-term relationship with a narcissist.
+A client I worked with had been in a long-term relationship with a narcissist.
 When she first came to me, her self-worth was shattered.
 She believed all the negative things her ex had drilled into her head.
-In order to reshape her thinking, we focused on recognizing her strengths and achievements, no matter how small.
-Slowly, she started to see herself differently.
-She began to reclaim her hobbies, reconnect with supportive friends, and set boundaries.
-It was a tough journey, but watching her transformation was incredibly inspiring.
+Through recognizing her strengths and achievements—no matter how small—she began to see herself differently.
+She reclaimed her hobbies, reconnected with supportive friends, and established firm boundaries.
+Her journey was challenging, but her transformation was inspiring.
 She learned to value herself again, proving that it’s possible to rebuild self-worth after such an ordeal.

 Moving Forward